jusbuckingham/spikezone/README.md

-# spikezone
+# SpikeZone

 SEI 1025 Project 1: SpikeZone

 A trivia games based on film director Spike Lee.

-To play SpikeZone online visit (put url)
+To play SpikeZone online visit (input url)

 # HOW TO PLAY